meilisearch/specifications/text/0061-error-format-and-definitions.md

 }
 ```

-- The `:attribute` is inferred when the message is generated.
+- `:attribute` is inferred when the message is generated.

 #### Variant: Using `_geoDistance` as a filter expression